axelbr/racecar_gym/README.md

 ## Maps

-Currently four maps are available:
+Currently available maps are listed below.
+The gridmaps are originally from the [F1Tenth](https://github.com/f1tenth) repositories.

 | Image                                 | Name     |
 |---------------------------------------|----------|